Glazed Lemon Cake

 2 large egg whites

-Grated zest of 2 lemons or 1/4 teaspoon pure lemon oil
+Grated zest of 2 lemons or 1/4 tsp. pure lemon oil

-Grated zest of 1 lemon (orange) or1/4 teaspoon pure lemon oil or orange.
-I like to put in lemon / lime peel or orange / lemon peel combinations
+Grated zest of 1 lemon (orange) or 1/4 tsp. pure lemon oil or orange.

-2 to 3 tablespoons of freshly squeezed lemon juice (or orange juice).
+2 to 3 tbsp. of freshly squeezed lemon juice (or orange juice).

-This recipe bakes with applesauce instead of large amounts of oil or butter, is low in fat and cholesterol but high in lemon flavor and has a wonderful moist texture.
-It's a refreshingly easy cake to make and makes a perfect Brunch treat that goes well with hot tea and coffee.
+This recipe bakes with applesauce instead of large amounts of oil or butter.
+This cake is low in fat and cholesterol, but high in lemon flavor.
+What a wonderful moist texture this recipe delivers.
+It's a refreshingly easy cake to make and makes a perfect brunch treat that goes well with hot tea or coffee.